splatterxl/mrkv/README.md

 Useful for creating silly texts from a pattern of sentences, e.g. exported from a chat platform!

+## Caveats

+At datasets over 1 million sentences, large memory issues have been observed.
+The particular mechanism the library uses to predict words is based on lengthy arrays of words mapped to other words.
+There is not much optimisation for memory usage, however the library is [the fastest](#benchmarks) according to benchmarks.
+If you're not worried about memory usage, this library is fine.

 ## Usage

 - Loading an array